Careful, He Might Hear You (novel): Adaptions

+The novel was adapted for a film of the same name in 1983.
+The film was directed by Carl Schultz, from a screenplay by Michael Jenkins, and featured Wendy Hughes, Robyn Nevin and Nicholas Gledhill.

-Along with the 1983 film, a Musical production was performed in Canberra, Australia in 1999 by Supa Productions.
+A musical production was performed in Canberra, Australia in 1999 by Supa Productions.
 The stage production was developed by David Sale (Book and Lyrics) and Ron Creager (music) and starred Toni Lamond (as Lila Baines), Jayden Cooke and Jordan Prosser (as PS) and Bronwyn Sullivan (as Vanessa Scott).